Elliesfireryu/Elliesfireryu/README.md

-- 👋 Hi, I’m Jenelle Hanson
+- 👋 Hi, I’m Jenelle Hanson!
 - 👀 I’m interested in Dancing, coding and eating!!
-- 🌱 I’m currently learning Java and Javascript
+- 🌱 I’m currently learning Java and Javascript, Python is next!
-- 💞️ I’m looking to collaborate on Coding projects that help shap our world
+- 💞️ I’m looking to collaborate on Coding projects that help shape our world.
 - 📫 How to reach me My discord is Elliefireryu#1964 feel free to add me!

 <!---